 Machu Picchu is open almost all-year-round.
 The busiest time or the peak season in Machu Picchu is between June to August.
 While November to March is the rainy season which is also the low season.
 If you are planning to hike the Inca Trail, remember that it is closed on the month of February due to the heavy rain and maintenance.

-I went there at the end of November until starting of December for three days.
+I went there at the end of November until the starting of December for three days.
 I was lucky enough to have two sunny days and one cloudy day but without rain.

-According to the people I've talked to who went there during the peak season, the best time to visit Machu Picchu is either April to May or September to October.
+According to the people I’ve talked to who went there during the peak season, the best time to visit Machu Picchu is either April to May or September to October.
+You can read this best time to go to Machu Picchu article.

 WHAT YOU NEED TO KNOW BEFORE VISITING MACHU PICCHU